Channel crossings hit 12,000 for 2023 so far after new highest daily total

 It means the number of crossings in 2023 now stands at a provisional total of 12,119, compared with around 13,000 at the same point last year.

-The number who made the crossing in 2022 reached a record 45,755, prompting Prime Minister Rishi Sunak to make tackling the crossings a priority for his Government this year.
+The number who made the crossing in 2022 reached a record 45,755, prompting Rishi Sunak to make “stopping the boats” a key priority.

-On Friday there were 13 boats detected crossing the Channel, suggesting an average of around 53 people per boat.
+But in another blow to the Prime Minister’s promise, 13 boats were detected crossing the Channel on Friday, with an average of around 53 people per vessel.

+Home Secretary Suella Braverman has been battling to get her central policy of forcibly removing unauthorised arrivals to Rwanda off the ground after it was blocked by appeal judges.

+The Government has lodged a bid to take its legal battle to the UK’s most senior judges at the Supreme Court.